-Income tax expense represents the sum of the tax currently payable and deferred tax.
+Income tax expense represents the sum of current and deferred income tax expense.

 Current tax

 The tax currently payable is based on taxable profit for the year end.
 Taxable profit differs from profit/loss before tax as reported in the consolidated statements of comprehensive income because of items of income or expense that are taxable or deductible in other years and items that are never taxable or deductible.
 The Group's liability for current tax is calculated using tax rates that have been enacted or substantively enacted by the end of the reporting period.